-2) You will question yourself daily when you blog.
-You have to be your own writer, editor, content curator, marketer, photographer and more – all in one.
-The questions can stall your creativity, but you have to press on and publish.
+• You will question yourself daily.
+You have to be your own writer, editor, marketer, webmaster, photographer and more.
+Questions can stall your creativity, but you have to press on and publish.
 You will probably make mistakes and publish typos.
 But the joy of a blog is you can go in and edit that typo or clarify in a comment about what was confusing in your post.

 • Not everyone will read your blog.
 You will receive nasty comments.
 You will also receive the ones you read five times over, then send to a friend for her opinion, and finally decide the comment is constructive criticism.
 You will also read and comment on your favorite blogs for months or years, thinking that person would read your blog too – instead you never receive a comment in return.

 • Blogging teaches you a lot.
 It teaches you to write daily.
 It teaches you the technical side of running a website and it teaches you a lot about social media.
 For those reasons alone I continue blogging.
 There is so much I never would have learned had I not started this blog.

 • People say they blog for their readers.
 They are lying.
 I blog for myself and for my readers.
 Question anyone who says the former.
 Going back to my first point, you have to really enjoy blogging to keep at it.

 • Blogging is more than writing.
 For a long time I believed that in order to be a successful blogger, one simply had to be a good writer.
 Now I realize this is not always the case.
 Today I spend a third of my time writing posts, a third of my time optimizing and formatting posts and a third of my time on promotion.

 • Be more open with your blog.
 For about four months, I blogged anonymously.
 Then I told close friends and family.
 About a year or two in, I posted a link to my blog on Facebook.
 Today I blog under my own name, which helps tremendously with accountability, and with building my personal brand.
 You are putting in an inordinate amount of time and effort into your blog – share it with others.